Monday, January 26, 2009

 SLANT MAGAZINE - GRACE JONES: HURRICANE (BY ERIC HENDERSON) (DECEMBER 9, 2008)

 PITCHFORK - GRACE JONES: HURRICANE (BY JOSHUA KLEIN) (NOVEMBER 21, 2008)

 SYDNEY MORNING HERALD: GRACE JONES - HURRICANE (BY BERNARD ZUEL) (NOVEMBER 8, 2008)

 TIMEOUT LONDON ALBUM REVIEW: GRACE JONES - HURRICANE (BY PHIL HARRISON) (MONDAY OCTOBER 27, 2008)

 THE GUARDIAN - ROCK & POP REVIEW: GRACE JONES - HURRICANE (BY ALEXIS PETRIDIS) (OCTOBER 24, 2008)

-CATEGORIES: ARTICLES & RAMBLINGS, SIDE DELIVERIES, NUDISCO, VISUAL DISCO, DISCO NEWS
+CATEGORIES: ARTICLES & RAMBLINGS, MINI DELIVERIES, NUDISCO, VISUAL DISCO, DISCO NEWS